f5devcentral/f5-agility-labs-adc/docs/class14/class14.rst

 Lab & Tasks:
 ------------

-The next page (Introduction) will cover the lab environment, access, and lab variables.
-The lab will be using a shared AWS account where we have deployed the following resources:
+The lab will be using F5's UDF environment where we have deployed the following resources:

 This lab environment contains three parts: